How does the switching power supply energy storage inductor store energy

 - How to read the baseus energy storage power supply evaluation report

-- How to connect a small energy storage power supply
+- How to write a test report on energy storage power supply capacity

-- How to switch between energy storage equipment and grid power supply
+- How to buy portable energy storage power supply

-- How much is a lithium energy storage power supply
+- How to write a research plan for outdoor energy storage power supply